geo-python/site/source/lessons/L2/git-basics.rst

     $ ls

-You should now see the exercise repository listed in the terminal (and also in the navigation pane in JupyterLab). **Navigate to the repository** using the `cd`command:
+You should now see the exercise repository listed in the terminal (and also in the navigation pane in JupyterLab). **Navigate to the repository** using the :code:`cd` command:

 .. code-block:: bash

     $ cd exercise-1-username

-List all files inside the repository using the :code:`ls` command, and include hidden files in a long format using the :code:`-al` command
+List all files inside the repository using the :code:`ls` command, and include hidden files in a long format using the :code:`ls -a` (on Windows, use :code:`dir /a`):

 .. code-block:: bash

-    $ ls -al
+    $ ls -a

-**Check the status of your repository** using  the `git status` command, which provides change information about the repository (this is the most common git command - use it often!):
+**Check the status of your repository** using  the :code:`git status` command, which provides change information about the repository (this is the most common git command - use it often!):

 .. code-block:: bash